 26.1.4.3.2 Scheduling Point without All Participating TOs in the Same TAC Area

 With respect to revenues received for the payment of Wheeling Access Charges for Wheeling to a Scheduling Point at which the facilities and Entitlements, less all Encumbrances, are owned by Participating TOs in different TAC Areas, Wheeling revenues shall be disbursed to such Participating TOs as follows.
 First, the revenues shall be allocated between such TAC Areas in proportion to the ownership and Entitlements of transmission capacity, less all Encumbrances, at the Scheduling Point of the Participating TOs in each such TAC Area.
 Second, the revenues thus allocated to each TAC Area shall be disbursed among the Participating TOs in the TAC Area in accordance with Section 26.1.4.3.1.

+26.1.4.3.3 Scheduling Point of a Subscriber Participating TO

+With respect to Non-Subscriber Usage Payment Amounts provided for Wheeling to a Scheduling Point at which all of the facilities and Entitlements, less all Encumbrances, are owned by Subscriber Participating TOs, the Non-Subscriber Usage Payment Amounts shall be provided to Subscriber Participating TO based on the Non-Subscriber’s usage of the Scheduling Point in accordance with Sections 10 and 15 of Schedule 3 of Appendix F. Additionally, if a Subscriber Participating TO has a transmission upgrade or addition that was funded by a Project Sponsor, the Wheeling revenue allocated to the Subscriber Participating TO shall be disbursed as provided in Section 24.14.4.

 26.1.4.4 Information Required from Scheduling Coordinators